Quansight/Quansight-website/README.md

 The preview/development environment banner should allow the user to toggle between seeing published versus draft/saved Storyblok content.
-The banner should change colors to indicate which of the two content preview modes the user is in.
+The banner should change colors to indicate which of the two content preview modes the user is in (that is, whether they are seeing draft or published content from Storyblok).

 The above should hold _except_ when the user is using the Storyblok web interface; then the website should always be in "draft" mode, showing saved (but not published) content.
-And as mentioned previously, it should show this content against the latest code from the `develop` branch (not the main branch).
+And as mentioned previously, it should show this content against the latest code from the `develop` branch (not the `main` branch).
 Related: the content team shouldn't have to think about which URL to use with the Storyblok editor.
 It should be just one default URL, and this URL should show draft content against the latest code in `develop`.